pcouy/pcouy.github.io/_posts/2024-09-08-gray-scott-shader.md

 #### Reactions

-In the general case, when simulating the reaction $$A + 2B \rightarrow C$$ for a single time step, the concentrations of $$A$$, $$B$$ and $$C$$ need to be updated in the following way for every $$(x,y)$$ cell in the simulation :
+In the general case, when simulating the reaction $$A + 2B \rightarrow 4C$$ for a single time step, the concentrations of $$A$$, $$B$$ and $$C$$ need to be updated in the following way for every $$(x,y)$$ cell in the simulation :